gnss-sdr/geniuss-place/_quick-start/03-build-and-install.md

   <img src="{{ "/assets/images/oe-logo.png" | absolute_url }}" alt="Openembedded logo">
 </figure>

-We provide a Software Development Kit (SDK) based on [OpenEmbedded](http://www.openembedded.org/wiki/Main_Page){:target="_blank"} for cross-compiling GNSS-SDR in your desktop computer, producing executables that can run in embedded platforms, such as a Zedboard or a Raspberry Pi 3.
+We provide a Software Development Kit (SDK) based on [OpenEmbedded](http://www.openembedded.org/wiki/Main_Page) for cross-compiling GNSS-SDR in your desktop computer, producing executables that can run in embedded platforms, such as a Zedboard or a Raspberry Pi 3.
 OpenEmbedded offers a best-in-class cross-compile environment, allowing developers to create a complete, custom GNU/Linux distribution for embedded systems.

-Visit [Cross-compiling GNSS-SDR]({{ "/docs/tutorials/cross-compiling/" | absolute_url }}){:target="_blank"} for instructions on cross-compiling GNSS-SDR for embedded systems.
+Visit [Cross-compiling GNSS-SDR]({{ "/docs/tutorials/cross-compiling/" | absolute_url }}) for instructions on cross-compiling GNSS-SDR for embedded systems.